Tour Croatia+ trip

 DAY 11

-"Blue Eye" water spring and UNESCO-protected Butrint Archaeological Park
+"Blue Eye" Water Spring and Butrint Archaeological Park

 Overnight near the Albanian Riviera.